 About Your Host: Wayne T. Dowdy

-Life began in a low-middle-class neighborhood of Atlanta, GA.
+His began in a low-middle-class neighborhood of Atlanta, GA.
 My parents provided me and my siblings with food and shelter.
 I wanted more.
-Today I’m a writer with a unique voice, after having survived serving thirty-years and ten-days of my life inside the United States Federal Bureau of Prisons.
+Today I’m a writer with a unique voice, after having survived serving over thirty-years of my life inside the United States Federal Bureau of Prisons.

 I write openly and honestly to allow people to peek at my transformation in progress.
 For decades I lived the Thug Life and caused several people pain and misery; especially, my loved ones and countless victims, something I regret.